LiskArchive/mocha-bdd/ISSUE_TEMPLATE.md

-Have you read lisk-template's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/LiskHQ/lisk-template/blob/master/CODE_OF_CONDUCT.md
+Have you read mocha-bdd's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/LiskHQ/mocha-bdd/blob/master/CODE_OF_CONDUCT.md

 ### Description